Epidemiology and Etiology

 - CBT is the 1st-line treatment for most patients.

-- Illness anxiety disorder: a condition characterized by prolonged and exaggerated concern about one’s health and possible illness.
+- Illness anxiety disorder Illness Anxiety Disorder Illness anxiety disorder, formerly known as hypochondriasis, is a chronic condition characterized by a prolonged and exaggerated concern about one's health and possible illness.
+Patients fear or are convinced that they have a disease and interpret minor or normal bodily symptoms as signs of a serious medical condition.
+Illness Anxiety Disorder: a condition characterized by prolonged and exaggerated concern about one’s health and possible illness.
 Patients fear or are convinced that they have a disease and interpret minor or normal bodily symptoms as signs of serious medical conditions.
 Somatic symptoms are only mild or nonexistent.

-- Conversion disorder: the presence of symptoms or deficits that affect voluntary motor or sensory function in a way that suggests a neurological condition but is not explained by medical findings.
+- Conversion disorder Conversion disorder Conversion disorder (CD), also called functional neurological symptom disorder, is a psychiatric disorder with prominent motor or sensory impairment which is not compatible with any known neurologic medical condition.
+The deficits are not consciously produced.
+Conversion Disorder: the presence of symptoms or deficits that affect voluntary motor or sensory function in a way that suggests a neurological condition but is not explained by medical findings.
 Diagnosis is clinical, and management includes psychological and physical therapy.
 Unlike SSD, the motor or sensory symptoms of conversion disorder are specific and more well defined.

-- Delusional disorder: a psychiatric condition in which patients cannot tell the difference between reality and imagination.
+- Delusional disorder Delusional disorder In delusional disorder, the patient suffers from 1 or more delusions for a duration of 1 month or more, without any other psychotic symptoms or behavioral changes and no decline in functioning abilities.
+Delusional Disorder: a psychiatric condition in which patients cannot tell the difference between reality and imagination.
 These delusions have a fixed quality.
 Compared with delusional disorder, individuals with SSD are able to accept the possibility that they may not have a certain disease.

 - American Psychiatric Association.
 (2013).
 Somatic symptom and related disorders.
 In Diagnostic and statistical manual of mental disorders (5th ed.). https://doi.org/10.1176/appi.books.9780890425596